wavefrontHQ/docs/pages/doc/ingestion_policies.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: ingestion_policies.html
-summary: Monitor your usage with ingestion policies, usage dashboards, and alerts.
+summary: Monitor usage with ingestion policies, usage dashboards, and alerts.
 ---

 As a Super Admin, you're interested in usage patterns for the whole company, but also for different teams in the company.
-For such cases, Tanzu Observability by Wavefront supports ingestion policies.
-You can create ingestion policies and assign accounts or groups to each policy to see which teams use which part of the total ingestion.
+For examining the usage by teams, Tanzu Observability by Wavefront supports ingestion policies.
+You can create ingestion policies and assign accounts or groups to each policy to see which teams use what part of the total ingestion.

+By using ingestion policies, you can monitor the group usage out of a PPS limit for particular accounts or groups.
+You can examine their hourly usage, the accounts that contribute the most, the usage by ingestion source (proxy and direct ingestions), and the usage by ingestion type (time series, histograms, and delta counters).

-You can examine the performance of your Wavefront instance using [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).
-By using ingestion policies, you can monitor the total usage out of the committed usage, the hourly usage, and the top accounts contributing to ingestion.
+To examine the performance of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).

-{% include note.html content="The new Usage Portal and Ingestion Policy functionality is currently available to some of our customers.
-It will become available to all customers within the next releases."%}

 ## Ingestion Policy Basics

-Ingestion policies allow you to group user and service accounts or groups, so that you can examine their usage for your cluster.
+Ingestion policies allow you to combine user and service accounts or groups, so that you can examine their usage of the Wavefront service.
 For example, you can create a policy for all accounts that joined in the last 6 months, or create a policy for a whole team, for example the Finance team, and monitor whether they show unusually high usage because they're not yet experienced.
-In such a case, you can provide additional training.
-Also, you can set a Points per Second (PPS) limit to an ingestion policy with an associated alert, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.
+In such a case, you can provide additional training, for example.
+Also, you can set a Points per Second (PPS) limit and an associated alert for an ingestion policy, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.

-* The policy scope can be either accounts or groups.
-Once you set the scope to accounts or groups, you cannot change it.
+The policy scope can be either accounts or groups.
+* Once you set the scope to accounts or groups, you cannot change it.
 * Each account or group can belong to more than one policy at a time.
 * You can assign many user and service accounts to the same ingestion policy.
 * You can assign many groups to the same ingestion policy.